 If ULC’s 74-page HFPA proposal becomes “uniform” law, it appears to legalize what has always been illegal.
 HFPA could legalize the fraudulent mortgage practices that contributed to the 2008 economic collapse.

 Among HFPA’s eyebrow-raising proposed legislative changes that are up for “discussion,” this part is especially priceless.

 In Section 402: “Assignment of Mortgage Unnecessary,” HFPA eliminates the need for banks to have original, hard-copy legal instruments required under the Uniform Commercial Code (UCC) to be able to foreclose on a homeowner.

 “If the HFPA proposal becomes law, it will make the theft of real estate in America as easy as pushing a button,” Marie McDonnell of McDonnell Analytics, a forensic mortgage analyst and certified fraud examiner, said.

 HFPA is slated for discussion during ULC’s annual meeting this July 11-17, in Seattle, Washington.
 A protest is already planned.

-MERS has also been accused of being the lynch pin of a pre-engineered Racketeer Influence and Corrupt Organizations Act (RICO) fraud enterprise that contributed to the 2008 economic collapse.
-Some have described MERS as the black hole to conceal mortgage fraud.
+MERS has also been accused of being the lynch pin of a pre-engineered Racketeer Influence and Corrupt Organizations Act (RICO) fraud enterprise which contributed to the 2008 economic collapse.
+Some people have also described MERS as the black hole to conceal mortgage fraud.